Astros brass huddles to discuss Osuna's pending arrival

 Osuna could potentially make his Astros debut in a closing role on Sunday.

-Dodgers fans have already been booing various Astros players since the series began Friday night in a rematch of last year's World Series, won by Houston in Game 7 at Dodger Stadium.
+Dodgers fans already have been booing various Astros players since the series began Friday night.
+It's a rematch of last year's World Series, won by Houston in Game 7 at Dodger Stadium.

 "It's got to be difficult.
 He's not an old-timer.
 He's still a young kid," Toronto manager John Gibbons said in Seattle.
 "It's a lot of pressure and a lot of focus on him.
 It can't be easy.
 He probably can't wait to get on the mound and get away from all that."